-Adidas tops DAX 30 list of most trusted and liked companies in Germany.
-VW and Deutsche Bank still in bottom, while Daimler’s reputation drops dramatically.
+Adidas tops the DAX 30 list of most trusted and liked companies in Germany.
+VW and Deutsche Bank are still at the bottom, while Daimler’s reputation drops dramatically.

-To our surprise, however, when we first compiled our 2018 ranking of the Germans’ favorite Dax 30 companies – we did not find these usual suspects at the top.
+To our surprise, however, when we first compiled our 2018 ranking of Germany’s favorite DAX 30 companies – we did not find these usual suspects at the top.

 Another unexpected result is seeing companies from sectors that are typically disliked, like chemicals and pharmaceutical, ranked relatively high: while BASF is ranked midway down the list at #17, Linde is ranked a strong #6; and while Bayer is positioned a fairly low 22nd, Merck is ten positions above at #12.
 And just to show that success does not always lead to a positive reputation – Deutsche Börse is ranked #20, despite the strong showing of many of its stock indexes over the last few years.

 Is “Made in Germany” just about quality?

 To find the explanation for some of these unpredictable scores, we have to look into where this ranking is based.
 At Caliber we survey a representative sample of the general population aged 18-75 on a daily basis – in Germany as well as in many other countries.
 We ask them two simple questions: whether they trust and like the companies they are evaluating.